“Comedy can be a cathartic way to deal with personal trauma.” -Robin Williams

 To tease out an answer, we can return to Williams’s work, this time in a monologue his character delivers in The Fisher King.
 In the film, he describes a king who has suffered a grave wound in his search for the healing power of the Holy Grail, only to quit his quest in despair.
 One day, a simple fool comes across the king.
 Thinking him a fellow commoner, the fool fills a nearby cup with water and gives it to the injured man.
 As the king drinks, he finds his wound healed and the Holy Grail in his hand.
 When he asks the fool how he was able to find the Grail, the fool simply replies, “I don’t know.
 I only knew that you were thirsty.”4

 This story, a symbolic patient/caregiver relationship, suggests that easing someone’s suffering can be as uncomplicated as being truly present with the sufferer.
-Simply observing a shared moment allows one to connect with another person (or gorilla) on a deeper level, leading to feelings of support and comfort.
+Observing a shared moment allows one to connect with another person (or gorilla) on a deeper level, leading to feelings of support and comfort.
 It’s revealing that this lesson is illustrated with the figure of the fool, classically the designated member of a king’s court entitled to observe and make fun.
 And indeed, this power of observation is something heavily relied upon in comedy.
 Comedians, especially stand-up comics, often use it to connect with audiences and make them laugh.

-This can be extremely effective when the observations are about the performance itself.
+The effectiveness of this technique is easy to illustrate when the observations are about the performance itself.
 One of the funniest moments in Robin Williams’s first album, Reality…What a Concept, comes about two minutes into the show.
 After a few rapid fire jokes, someone arrives late and Williams immediately uses it: “Oh you’re late, let me show you what you missed.”
 He then launches into an even faster rendition of the first jokes before exclaiming, “Oh, déjà vu!”5 Again, by living in a moment with the audience, he connects with them and creates a stronger response.

 Fortunately, an ability to sit in a moment with someone and connect through an acknowledgement of shared experience is something anyone working with patients can do, regardless of comedic talent.
 But if laughter does result, all the better.
 I’m reminded of an answer Williams gave when asked what he’d like to hear if there is an afterlife.
 “If heaven exists, just to know that there’s laughter, that would be a good thing.”6 And if I may echo that sentiment here on Earth: wherever the ill are cared for, to know there can be laughter, that would be a good thing.